-Enjoy the permanent collection of many of SF's top museums during their free admission days.
+Enjoy the permanent collections for free at SF's top museums during their free admission days.
 Toward the beginning of the month, you have the opportunity to visit attractions such as the Asian Art Museum, the Conservatory of Flowers, and the de Young Fine Arts Museum without breaking the bank.
 Click the link below for a full list of dates for June 2017.

 Dates: Several in June